zovoilis-lab/Flye/docs/USAGE.md

 ### Minimum overlap length

 This sets a minimum overlap length for two reads to be considered overlapping.
-Since the algorithm is based on approximate overlaps (without computing exact alignment), we require relatively long overlaps (5000 by default) - which is suitable for the most datasets with realtively good read length and coverage.
-However, you may decrease this parameter for better contiguity on low-coverage datasets or datasets with shorter mean read length (such as produced with older PacBio chemistry).
+In the latest Flye versions, this parameter is chosen automatically based on the read length distribution and does not require manual setting.
+Typical value is 3k-5k for raw reads and 1k-2k for error-corrected reads.
+Intuitively, we want to set this parameter as high as possible, so the repeat graph is less tangled.
+However, higher values might lead to assembly gaps.
+In some *rare* cases (for example in case of biased read length distribution) it makes sense to set this parameter manualy.

 ### Number of polishing iterations